 In 1869, Robert Chesebrough extracted petrolatum from crude petroleum and began selling it under the trade name Vaseline Petroleum Jelly.
-Once established, Chesebrough produced a range of products made with petrolatum including Vaseline Cold Cream.
+Once established, Chesebrough produced a range of products made with petrolatum including Vaseline Cold Cream, developed in 1876.
 Petrolatum has a much longer shelf life than almond oil and was a good deal cheaper.

 Also see: Petrolatum/Petroleum Jelly